magefan/magento-2-dynamic-blocks-and-pages/README.md

   <img width="853" height="425" src="https://cm.magefan.com/wysiwyg/products/lazy-load-cms-blocks-in-magento.png">
 </p>

+## Frequently asked questions about Magento 2 Dynamic Blocks and Pages

+### Can I schedule CMS blocks and pages in Magento 2?
+By default, you cannot dynamically schedule CMS blocks and pages in Magento 2.
+However, with this Magento 2 Dynamic Blocks and Pages extension, you can schedule CMS content by date, time range, and day of the week to promotions and campaigns without manual updates.

+### Does this extension support cart attributes?
+Yes, the extension supports cart attributes, so you can display dynamic blocks based on the cart subtotal, payment/shipping method, products in the cart, etc.

+### Is it possible to display different CMS content for logged-in and guest users?
+Yes.
+The extension allows you to show different CMS blocks or pages based on customer groups and even devices.
+To create a personalized shopping experience.

+### How does this extension affect Magento performance?
+The Magento 2 Dynamic Blocks and Pages extension includes optimized loading options (AJAX and lazy loading), ensuring CMS blocks are delivered dynamically without slowing down your website.

 ## Video Reference

 How to create the CMS Display Rule?
 How would it be displayed on the storefront?
 Check [this video](https://www.youtube.com/watch?v=LRBUq4wiyc4) for the answers.